UGA - Warnell - Discover Abroad: Maymester Australia and New Zealand: Animal Behavior (Green) 2021

 The other half of the program is spent on the South Island of New Zealand, where the image of 100% Pure, Clean, and Green is arguably most evident.
 Known as the adventure capital of the world, there are mountains rising 14,000 feet out of the sea, the largest fiords in the world, rainforests, massive glaciers carving their way to the ocean, thermal hotsprings, and volcanoes.
 New Zealand's isolation has spurred the development of a unique natural heritage: Plants and animals have evolved here that are unknown anywhere else.
 We travel the breadth of the South Island from the Deep South in Fiordlands National Park to the northern coastal town of Kaikoura.

-The following sites and activities are included in the program: Snorkel or dive the Great Barrier Reef, hike Carnarvon Gorge, get up close with some of Australia's unique wildlife, and several days in the cities of Sydney and Noosa.
+The following sites and activities are included in the program: Snorkel or dive the Great Barrier Reef, hike the Noosa Everglades, get up close with some of Australia's unique wildlife, and several days in the cities of Sydney and Noosa.
 In New Zealand you will have the opportunity to hike Aoraki/Mount Cook National Park, visit a traditional sheep farm in the high country, cruise Fiordland National Park, stay in the remote and beautiful Doubtful Sound, visit the capital of extreme/adventure sports in Queenstown, and swim with wild dolphins in Kaikoura.
 There is a strong cultural emphasis throughout both countries, exploring the historical and contemporary lives of the indigenous peoples of Australia (the Aborigine) and New Zealand (Maori).

 Discover Abroad runs five separate Maymester cohorts to Australia and New Zealand.
 Explore all of the options by clicking here.
 All Maymester programs have the option of adding on the Fiji: Ecotourism and Sustainability program directly following the conclusion of their cohort.
 If interested, you must submit a separate application for the add-on program using the links above.